 - 5-inch white corn tortillas

-Select High Pressure and set the timer for 25 minutes.
+- Select High Pressure and set the timer for 25 minutes.
 When beep sounds, turn off pressure cooker and let the pressure release naturally for 10 minutes.
 After 10 minutes, release any remaining pressure.
-When valve drops carefully remove lid.
+When the valve drops, carefully remove the lid.

-Shredded the pork and put it back in the pressure cooking pot.
+- Shred the pork and return it to the pressure cooking pot.
 Add remaining 1 cup Coke and enchilada sauce and stir to combine.
-Heat on saute setting until heated through.
+Heat on Sauté setting until heated through.

-Preheat oven to 350°.
-Lightly spray tortillas with cooking spray.
+- Preheat the oven to 350°F. Lightly spray tortillas with cooking spray on a baking sheet.
 Bake until tortillas are crisp and starting to brown, about 5 minutes.

-Spread tortillas with refried beans, top with sweet pork, shredded lettuce, cheese, guacamole and salsa.
+- Spread tortillas with refried beans, then top with sweet pork, shredded lettuce, cheese, guacamole, and salsa.
+Serve hot

 *I used Frontera Red Chile Enchilada Sauce

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 803Total Fat: 51gSaturated Fat: 19gTrans Fat: 0gUnsaturated Fat: 28gCholesterol: 208mgSodium: 809mgCarbohydrates: 26gFiber: 4gSugar: 19gProtein: 57g